bnoazx005/TDEngine2/README.md

 * 2D sprites rendering with instancing support;

-* 3D static meshes rendering with different configurable materials;
+* 3D static and skinned meshes rendering with different configurable materials;

+* Support of particle effects, animations with custom editors

+* Scene management with support of asynchronous loading of scenes and assets

 ***